skrey/yellow-extensions/source/command/README.md

 The following settings can be configured in file `system/settings/system.ini`:

 `CoreStaticUrl` = URL of the static website
-`CoreStaticDefaultFile` =  default file for static website
+`CommandStaticBuildDirectory` = directory for generated files
-`CoreStaticErrorFile` = error file for static website
+`CommandStaticCacheDirectory` = directory for cached files
-`CoreStaticBuildDirectory` = directory for generated files
+`CommandStaticDefaultFile` = default file for static website
-`CoreStaticCacheDirectory` = directory for cached files
+`CommandStaticErrorFile` = error file for static website

 ## Installation